 Comments Concerns Compliments and Complaints

-Customer Care aims to negotiate speedy resolutions to individual concerns and to learn from what people tell us so that we can improve our local health service.
+The PALS Team aims to negotiate speedy resolutions to individual concerns and to learn from people’s feedback so that we can improve our local health service.

 Complain for Change

 Even though we work very hard to stop things going wrong, we recognise that they sometimes do.
 When this happens we would like to know so that we can try to put things right and stop the same sort of thing happening again to you, or to someone else.

 We have an open and honest approach to dealing with complaints and ensure that they are investigated thoroughly and fairly to establish the facts.
 We work hard to learn from what people have told us to help us improve the services that we deliver.